aaltat/robocop-mcp/README.md

 ]
 ```

 It is also possible to define rule priority by rule name.
-Example if there is need to
+Example if there is a need to
-`ARG01` and `ARG02` rules by name, then `rule_priorit` would look like:
+define `ARG01` and `ARG02` rules by name, then `rule_priority` would look like:
 ```toml
 [tool.robocop_mcp]
 rule_priority = [